JuliaReach/LazySets.jl/docs/src/lib/representations.md

 HPolyhedron
 ```

-The following methods are shared between polyhedra and polytopes.
+The following methods are shared between `HPolytope` and `HPolyhedron`.

 ```@docs
 dim(::HPoly{Real})